 Area 4 Festival is yet another electronic festival but symbolically offers 4 open-air clubs for 4 days all day and night long.
 It’s a relatively “young” festival since it debuted in 2017 so it is among the “cheaper” festivals on Pag.

 If these four festivals are not enough for you, make sure to check out Black Sheep Festival, Barrakud Festival and Sonus Festival as well.

-Besides clubs and bars on Zrće, you’ll find popular Kokopelli Beach Bar in Šimuni, a genuine beach bar which gives you a tropical, relaxed vibe.
+Besides clubs and bars on Zrće, you’ll find the popular Kokopelli Beach Bar in Šimuni, a genuine beach bar that gives you a tropical, relaxed vibe.
 Don’t miss to try their praised mojito!
-Big Yellow House Bar in Novalja is a favourite gathering point for all backpackers who come to Novalja.
-Since it is a part of the homonymous hostel, you can mostly expect their guests being there.
+Big Yellow House Bar in Novalja is a favorite gathering point for all backpackers who come to Novalja.
+Since it is a part of the homonymous hostel, you can mostly expect their guests to be there.
 BYH is a perfect choice if you prefer to meet and chat with new people instead of wild parties on Zrće.

 To get supplies or do some grocery shopping, you can visit Konzum, Plodine and Shopping center Lorenco in Pag, another Konzum in Kolan (where Gligora cheese factory is located).

 ATMs & exchange offices